 The Cape West Coast

-The Cape West Coast stretches from Darling, about 75km outside of Cape Town all the way to Namqualand and includes the Swartland, Peninsula, Bergrivier, Cedarberg and Namaqua West coast regions.
-It includes the coastal towns of Yzerfontein, Langebaan, Saldanha Bay and Paternoster and Lambert’s Bay are on the Cape West Coast.
+The Cape West Coast stretches from Darling, about 75km outside of Cape Town all the way to Namqualand.
+It includes the Swartland, Peninsula, Bergrivier, Cedarberg and Namaqua West coast regions.
+The coastal towns of Yzerfontein, Langebaan, Saldanha Bay, Paternoster and Lambert’s Bay are on the Cape West Coast.

 The West Coast Biodiversity corridor is rich in wildlife, marine life and lowland fynbos and includes the West Coast National Park.